Murder of Jill Meagher: Victim

 Gillian McKeon was born on 30 October 1982 in Drogheda, County Louth, Ireland.
 She spent her early childhood in Termonfeckin village to the north of Drogheda.
 The family relocated to Australia when her father, George McKeon, gained a job in Perth.
 During her time in the city, she attended Bull Creek Primary School and Rossmoyne High School before returning to Ireland with her family in 1996.
-Back in Ireland, she attended Drogheda Grammar School and Saint Oliver's Community College in Drogheda before graduating with a Bachelor of Arts degree from University College Dublin.
+Back in Ireland, she attended Drogheda Grammar School and St Oliver's Community College in Drogheda before graduating with a Bachelor of Arts degree from University College Dublin.
 After graduation, she worked for the Irish national broadcaster RTÉ.

 Meagher did not formally move to Australia until 2009 after she met and married Tom Meagher in Ireland in 2008.
 After arriving in Australia, she settled in Melbourne and began working for the Australian Broadcasting Corporation (ABC).
 She stayed in touch with her parents who were by then living again in Perth, Western Australia.
 In September 2012, she had come back to Melbourne after visiting her parents when her father had a bout of ill health.

-Meagher worked for the ABC in an administrative and occasional on-air role at the 774 ABC Melbourne radio station.
+Meagher worked for the ABC in an administrative and occasional on-air role at ABC Radio Melbourne.